 - 3. In the Width and Height fields, enter the percentage of your scene's resolution that you want the canvas of your bitmap layer to occupy.
 By default, both values will be set to 200%, which means the width and height of your bitmap canvas will be twice the width and height of your scene's resolution.
 When the camera is in its default position, this leaves extra space around the camera frame to draw on your bitmap layer. - 4.
 In the Pixel Density field, enter the desired percentage of pixel density.
 If you intend to scale or zoom in on your artwork, make sure your pixel density is set to be at least the factor by which your artwork will scaled or zoomed on.
 For example, if you intend to scale your artwork by 300%, you need to set the pixel density to at least 300%.
-If you intend to zoom in on your artwork from 12 fields to 6 fields, you need to set the pixel density to at least 600%, as the camera zoom and scaling factor will have a multiplying effect on the apparent scaling of your artwork. - 5.
-Enable the Resample Bitmap option if you want your drawings to preserve their apparent size in the scene. - If you want the specified settings to be applied to all of the drawing's art layers (ie: Line Art, Colour Art and, if enabled, Overlay Art and Underlay Art), check the Apply to All Art Layers option.
-Otherwise, only the currently active art layer will be affected. - If you want the specified settings to be applied to all drawings in the active layer, check the Apply to All Drawings option.
+If you intend to zoom in on your artwork from 12 fields to 6 fields, you need to set the pixel density to at least 200%.
+If you intend to do both, you need to set the pixel density to at least 600%, as the camera zoom and scaling factor will have a multiplying effect on the apparent scaling of your artwork. - 5.
+Enable the Resample Bitmap option if you want your drawings to preserve their apparent size in the scene. - 6.
+If you want the specified settings to be applied to all of the drawing's art layers (ie: Line Art, Colour Art and, if enabled, Overlay Art and Underlay Art), check the Apply to All Art Layers option.
+Otherwise, only the currently active art layer will be affected. - 7.
+If you want the specified settings to be applied to all drawings in the active layer, check the Apply to All Drawings option.
 Otherwise, only the current drawing will be affected. - 8.
 Click OK.